Krutsch/hydro-js/README.md

 - new Element (`DocumentFragment | Element | Text | reactive Proxy`)
 - old Element (`Element | string`)
-- ? shouldschedule: boolean (default: true)
+- ? shouldSchedule: `boolean` (default: true)

 returns: `function` that unmounts the new Element

-Accepts the return value of `html` and replaces it with the old Element.
-If old Element is a string, it will resolve it with `querySelector`.
+Accepts the return value of `html` and replaces it with <em>old Element</em>.
+If it is a string, it will be resolved with `querySelector`.

 ### setGlobalSchedule

 args: `boolean`<br>

-Will enable/disable the queue for `render` and <em>DOM Updates</em>.
-Defaults to `true`.
+Will enable/disable the schedule logic for `render` and <em>DOM Updates</em>.
+Intern value defaults to `true`.

 ### setReuseElements

 args: `boolean`<br>

-Will enable/disable the reuse of Elements in the diffing Phase of `render`.
-Defaults to `true`.
+Will enable/disable the reuse of Elements in the diffing phase of `render`.
+Intern value defaults to `true`.

 ### setInsertDiffing

 args: `boolean`<br>

-If enabled, it will insert the new Element to the DOM before diffing.
+If enabled, it will insert the new DOM Tree to the DOM before diffing.
 This will asssure that reused Elements will not lose their state (e.g. `<video>` in <em>Chrome</em>.
-Defaults to `false`.
+Intern value defaults to `false`.

 ### onRender